cheonglol/keygeneratorFINAL/README.md

 Why? to find out what was the algorithm that made each key to different machine unique.
 Why? because sgbikes only got 2 or 3 laptops from their acquisition and each came with the unlocked mobike debugging tool installed.
-What does this mean? this meant that you can just copy-&-paste mindlessly that dumbahh debugging tool since each has a unique password
+What does this mean? this meant that you can't just copy-&-paste mindlessly that dumbahh debugging tool since each has a unique password

 if i can recall, it has something to do with the machine's serial number and disk/drive serial too? i don't know, its been quite some time.